 Other college libraries can normally only be used by appointment with their Librarian, to consult books not held in the Bodleian or faculty libraries.

 We have a chargeable print system which allows for mono and colour A4/A3 printing.
-A free quota is issued at the beginning of each year (150 A4 Black & White pages for Undergraduates) with further printing charged on a per sheet basis to battels.
-You can print using the computing facilities or through the following website.
-Please contact the LMH ICT Office for further details.
+A free quota is issued at the beginning of each year, with further printing charged to battels on a per sheet basis.
+Please contact the LMH IT Office for further details.

 As an Oxford University student, you are entitled to a free copy of Sophos Antivirus and Antispyware and a free copy of Office 365, both available from the University IT Services (www.it.ox.ac.uk), once you have activated your University Single Sign-On account (SSO).

 To use the wireless or wired network in the college you will need to set up University Remote Access credentials.
-Up to date information on the how to connect to the wired or wireless networks and links to other important ICT information are available at here.
-It is very important that you read this carefully, as ICT will be a key part of your daily university life.
+Up to date information on the how to connect to the wired or wireless networks and links to other important IT information are available here.
+It is very important that you read this carefully, as IT will be a key part of your daily university life.

-The College’s ICT Team is here to help make your life easier.
-If you have any ICT related issues or problems then please let them know by emailing email@example.com, or visiting them in their office located in Wolfson West.
+The College’s IT Team is here to help make your life easier.
+If you have any IT related issues or problems then please let them know by emailing email@example.com, or visiting them in their office located in Wolfson West.